n-elie/papercite/README.md

 **Documentation can be found from within WordPress plugin list (click on the documentation link)**.
-You can see the documentation of the plugin as installed on my site <a href="http://www.bpiwowar.net/wp-content/plugins/papercite/documentation/index.html">here</a>.
+You can see the documentation of the plugin as installed on *bpiwowar* website <a href="http://www.bpiwowar.net/wp-content/plugins/papercite/documentation/index.html">here</a>.

 _Contributors_: